Ye the Great

 Ye or Yeh the Great (大業 (大业, Dàyè, Great Undertaking, Enterprise, or Cause)) was a figure in Chinese mythology.

-In the Records of the Grand Historian, Sima Qian's account of the origin of the House of Ying made him the son of Lady Xiu and the egg of a black bird.
+In the Records of the Grand Historian, Sima Qian's account of the origin of the House of Ying made him the son of Lady Xiu and the egg of a Xuanniao.
 He was said to have been the father of Fei the Great, who later became known as Boyi, by the Lady Hua.

 Some Chinese scholars have argued that his name was a title or epithet of Gao Yao, who served under Emperor Shun and was counted as the ancestor of some Li and Zhou families.